Java Management Extensions: Architecture

 Applications can be generic consoles (such as JConsole and MC4J) or domain-specific (monitoring) applications.
 External applications can interact with the MBeans through the use of JMX connectors and protocol adapters.
 Connectors serve to connect an agent with a remote JMX-enabled management application.
 This form of communication involves a connector in the JMX agent and a connector client in the management application.

+The Java Platform, Standard Edition ships with one connector, the RMI connector, which uses the Java Remote Method Protocol that is part of the Java remote method invocation API.
+This is the connector which most management applications use.

 Protocol adapters provide a management view of the JMX agent through a given protocol.
 Management applications that connect to a protocol adapter are usually specific to the given protocol.

 Managed beans

 A managed bean – sometimes simply referred to as an MBean – is a type of JavaBean, created with dependency injection.
 Managed Beans are particularly used in the Java Management Extensions technology – but with Java EE 6 the specification provides for a more detailed meaning of a managed bean.

 The MBean represents a resource running in the Java virtual machine, such as an application or a Java EE technical service (transactional monitor, JDBC driver, etc.).
 They can be used for collecting statistics on concerns like performance, resources usage, or problems (pull); for getting and setting application configurations or properties (push/pull); and notifying events like faults or state changes (push).

 Java EE 6 provides that a managed bean is a bean that is implemented by a Java class, which is called its bean class.
 A top-level Java class is a managed bean if it is defined to be a managed bean by any other Java EE technology specification (for example, the JavaServer Faces technology specification), or if it meets all of the following conditions: